 Our kids take out the trash and dislike it, but they still do it.
 I don’t think they’ll be scarred as adults because of that.

-Part of why kids dislike church is they don’t understand the relevance of the Bible and the things that happen at church.
-It is something their parents do, apart from them.
-So do it with them.
+Part of why kids dislike church is they don’t understand the Bible’s relevance and the things that happen at church.
+It’s something their parents do, apart from them.
+So do it with them!

 I know this is difficult, and kids don’t always want to sit still.
 But doing something is better than nothing.